wolfrust/bannoti/README.md

 It's pretty straightforward.
 You don't have to supply any other arguments, just one of these.

+For example : `bannoti.py --add`

 ---

 #### Contribution (4s)

 All contributions are welcome.
-We Monkeys gotta stick together.

 #### Feature Requests & Bug Reporting (4s) 🐞

 GitHub provides the [issues tab](https://github.com/wolfrust/bannoti/issues) for this.
-Please use this.

 ---

 #### Contact 📱

-You can contact me using one of the means listed in my [profile](https://github.com/wolfrust/wolfrust/README.md)
+You can contact me using one of the means listed in my [profile](https://github.com/wolfrust/wolfrust/README.md#reach-me).

 ---

-#### Tip Me 😘
+#### Tips 😘

 I'd really appreciate it.
-Every bit of potassium counts.
+Every bit of potassium matters.

 Banano : ban_3qhzq3kxhe95hdq3q6uzmqg7ewp5js8ebcoxq1httmguzf7s5bb3a9894waf
 Nano : nano_1rhj7y5hkm5sx5rcn3p5tgsgyij1qwty1ja66197yacw3sjwoob3yyc76jbt

-If you'd like to tip me via some other means, please [contact me](mailto:mateo.xzf@protonmail.ch)
+If you'd like to tip me via some other means, please [contact me](https://github.com/wolfrust/wolfrust/#reach-me).